-Currently, the team has four mission-ready K9′s certified in a variety of search disciplines.
+Currently, the team has three mission-ready K9′s certified in a variety of search disciplines.
 Our K9′s are often mellow, ordinary family pets until the sound of the pager or the sight of their gear being loaded into a car transform them.
 Once given their search command, it becomes their handler’s duty to ensure the well-being and safety of their partner.
 These dogs epitomize the descriptor, “Man’s Best Friend”, as they work tirelessly, in the cold of winter and the heat of summer, day or night, with little regard for themselves.
 They ask very little in return since their “job” is so important to them.
 After hours in the field and a successful “find”, they are satisfied with a special food treat or playtime with whatever is their “best toy ever”.

 Spinner is a 6 1/2 year old black Labrador Retriever and is mission ready in several disciplines.
 She is a certified trailing dog with Butte County Search and Rescue (BCSAR) and California Rescue Dog

 Association (CARDA).
 Spinner is also a certified Human Remains Detection (HRD)/Cadaver K9 with both agencies and is certified in firearms with BCSAR.
 Spinner recently worked with the Oregon-

 California Trail Association to help locate emigrant graves along the California Trail.
 Spinner and her handler also attended a Clandestine Grave workshop in Idaho where they assisted the town of Minidoka in locating unmarked graves in an abandoned cemetery (link).
 Spinner and her handler spent an extensive amount of time working the Campfire in Paradise, Magalia, and Concow.